 Traditional Hosting Providers: What to Look For

-Not everyone needs cloud complexity.
-Traditional hosting providers can absolutely meet HIPAA requirements.
-Here's my checklist when evaluating hosting providers for healthcare clients:
+You do not always need cloud complexity.
+Traditional hosting providers can meet HIPAA requirements.
+Here is my checklist when evaluating hosting providers for healthcare clients:

 Non-Negotiable Requirements